 • Performance venues and locations during ticketed events on a case-by-case basis if a temporary designation is obtained from the president pursuant to 3.d. below.

 d.
 Other specific premises or venues may be declared "off limits" by the university President.
 Adoption of exclusion for a premise or venue must be reasonably justified.
-The requestor must provide evidence that a concealed handgun on that particular premise or venue creates some special danger.
+The requestor must provide evidence that a concealed handgun on that particular premises or venue creates some special danger.
 Requests for exclusion must be provided in writing to the Office of the President at least 90 days prior to the date of the event.

 e.
 To assist in the process of approving exclusions, a standing committee titled the Campus Carry Committee will be established.
 The committee will be charged with investigating requests for exclusions and making a recommendation to the President concerning the request.
 The chair and members of this committee will be appointed by the President and will include representatives from the Office of the Provost, the Faculty Senate, Staff Senate, and Student Government Association, as well as representatives from Student Affairs, the Office of Human Resources, the Texas Tech University System Office of General Counsel, and the Texas Tech University Police Department.

 f.
 Any premises on which a program, activity, or camp is conducted for minors are excluded from concealed carry.

 4. University Housing